Learn about early detection

 DermNet New Zealand, in conjunction with the Waikato District Health Board, made a number of short videos relating to melanoma.

-The doctor gives you a local anaesthetic (injection) to ‘numb’ your skin.
+The doctor injects a local anaesthetic to ‘numb’ your skin.
 They then use a scalpel to remove the suspected melanoma and some surrounding tissue.
 Your skin sample is sent to a laboratory for examination under a microscope.

 The chance of developing melanoma increases with age.
 Most melanomas are found in people aged 50 years or older.
 Melanoma is uncommon in younger adults and adolescents and is rare in children.

-- hair colour (red or blond hair versus black hair)
+• hair colour (red or blonde hair versus black hair)

-If you are at high risk for melanoma you need specific advice from a doctor trained in the early detection and diagnosis of melanoma.
-Your doctor will be able to advise you about what methods of protection and checking of your skin is best for you.
+If you are at high risk for melanoma, you need specific advice from a doctor trained in the early detection and diagnosis of melanoma.
+Your doctor will be able to advise you about sun protection and skin checks.
 They can help you recognise and record suspicious skin changes.
 Your partner or carer should also receive this information.

-You may be encouraged to have regular skin checks by your doctor, with six to 12-monthly whole-body skin examinations.
+You may be encouraged to have regular skin checks, with six to 12-monthly whole-body skin examinations.
 Your doctor should use a dermatoscope and may arrange total body photography to monitor your skin over time.

-At any time, if you are confused or unsure about what is happening – ask your doctor or nurse to help you understand.
+At any time, if you are confused or unsure about what is happening – ask your doctor or nurse to explain it.
 Also make sure you know if there is anything you should be doing, including self-checking your skin.

 Other common questions about melanoma